-In 2004, environmental samples were analyzed either by the on-site analytical laboratory or by one of five contract laboratories, whose selection is discussed in Section 9.3.1.
+In 2005, environmental samples were analyzed by one of five contract laboratories, whose selection is discussed in Section 9.3.1.
 All samples were analyzed according to EPA-approved methods, where such methods exist, and by standard industry methods where there are no EPA methods.
 In addition, field sampling technicians performed field monitoring for parameters such as conductivity, dissolved oxygen, pH, temperature, and turbidity.